Communication, Renegotiation and Coordination with Private Values: Formal Proofs

-Thus, $\mu_{\alpha}$ induces each agent to reveal whether her preferred outcome is $L$ or $R$, and to uniformly choose a number between $1$ and $n$.
-In the second stage, if both agents share the same preferred outcome they play it.
+{Thus, $\mu_{\alpha}$ induces each agent to reveal whether her preferred outcome is $L$ or $R$, and to uniformly choose a number between $1$ and $n$.
+If both agents share the same preferred outcome they play it.
 Otherwise, moderate types coordinate on $L$ if the sum of their random numbers modulo $n$ is at most $k$, and coordinate on $R$ otherwise.
-Extreme types play their strictly dominant action.
+Extreme types play their strictly dominant action.}